jenbuzz/node-csv2mysql/README.md

 |delimiter|CSV data delimiter|,|

 ### CSV syntax
 First row defines the column names in MySQL.
 All names from the CSV-file will be lowercased.
-The following rows are the values inserted.
+The following rows are the values to be inserted.
 By default all values should be seperated by a comma - otherwise set the delimiter something else in the arguments.

 ```
 FieldX,FieldY,FieldZ